-Consists of 9306a: Business Foundations and 9306b: Management Principles

-9307 Business Academy 2
+Consists of 9306a: Business Foundations and 9306b: Management Principles 9307 Business Academy 2

-Consists of 9307a: Strategic Entrepreneurship and 9307b: Marketing Principles Location: NCI, Willoughby
+Consists of 9307a: Strategic Entrepreneurship and 144030 Professional and Technical Sales

-Prerequisite: Interview conducted by the instructor.
+Location: NCI - Willoughby

 By the program start date student must have completed coursework required for junior status at their home school including seven (7) credits with a mandatory two (2) credits each earned in English and Mathematics.
 Articulated College Credit: A maximum of 14 college credits are available through Cuyahoga Community College.

-The Business Academy is a dynamic, comprehensive program which will introduce students to the exciting professional world of Business.
-Students will explore several diverse career areas including Entrepreneurship, Marketing, Commerce, Management, Personal Finance, Project Management, International Business, Business Law, Finance, Operations and Management.
-The objectives of the Business Academy are to prepare students for transition to college, technical school or employment and to connect, collaborate and compete in a global economy.
-An emphasis on communication, critical thinking, strong work ethic, goal setting, productivity, leadership and teamwork will provide students with a solid foundation for success.
-Students will have an opportunity to participate in DECA, a Career Technical Student Organization.
-Students will be encouraged to participate in an Internship experience during their senior year.
-Course content will include creating a viable Business Plan, Personal Financial Literacy, Marketing Ethics, Finance, Social Responsibility, developing Business Relationships, Leadership, Customer Relations, and Professional Development.
-The latest technology will be fully integrated to facilitate and foster collaboration and teamwork in a professional environment.
+The Business Academy is a dynamic, comprehensive program which introduces students to the exciting professional world of Business.
+Students will explore several diverse career areas including Entrepreneurship, Marketing, E-Commerce, Management, Project Management, International Business, Business Law, Finance, Operations and Management.
+The objectives of the Business Academy are to prepare students for transition to college, a technical school or employment and to connect, collaborate and compete in a global economy.
+An emphasis on communication, critical thinking, strong work ethics, goal setting, productivity, leadership and teamwork will provide students with a solid foundation for success.
+Students will have an opportunity to participate in DECA, a Career & Technical Student Organization.
+Students will participate in Job Shadow experiences during their junior & senior year.
+Course content will include creating a viable Business Plan, Marketing Plans, Business and Personal Ethics, Finance, & Social Responsibility.
+Students will also develop Professional Business Relationships, Leadership Skills, Customer Relationship Skills, and Communication Skills.
+The latest Technology will be fully integrated to facilitate and foster collaboration and teamwork in a professional business environment.